jpastorino/Data-Blind-ML/README.md

             - Dataset
             - Exceptions
         - __Packages__:
             - `/Server.py`: implements the evaluation server.
-        - __Classes__:
-            - `/Server.py`: Server and ClientWorker: process evaluation requests from clients, and evaluate models.
+Server and ClientWorker: process evaluation requests from clients, and evaluate models.
         - __Applications__:
             - `/model_eval_server_app.py`: implements the frontend for the data owner to load the metadata and start the evaluation server.
 It is the app for the data owner to start the evaluation server.
     - `/practitioner`: Practitioner development environment.
 Includes sample modeling for the six provided datasets.